Rates & Policy

 Scheduling: A regular meeting time is set up upon signing the agreement.
 Please pick a time that you can commit to.

 Payment is to be made by the first scheduled lesson of each month accounting for a month’s worth of lessons, via cheque, e-transfer, or cash.
 Your payment reserves a regular lesson time slot.
 If no payment is received by the indicated time, your time slot is no longer reserved and becomes available to other students.
 Your payment is an acknowledgement of the time value reserved for you.
 Please respect your time slot.

 Code of conduct in the lesson: Please bring your most cheerful and respectful attitude to the lesson.
 If you are a parent, please prepare your child for what to expect and how to act in the lesson.
 Please kindly respect the studio space.
 The teacher may terminate the lesson in case of rude or disruptive behaviour.

 Make-up lessons: a paid missed lesson may be made up during normal teaching hours depending on available openings.
 Priority will be given to making up lessons missed due to sickness or a family emergency.
-No unpaid lesson will be made up.
+Please use this option wisely.

 * Frequent requests for special arrangements will call for Casual Lesson Rates*

 Punctuality: Late arrivals will affect lesson duration.
 The missed amount of time will be subtracted from the lesson time.
 E.g. if you are 10min late to a 60min lesson, your lesson duration will be 50min.

 Lesson materials and gear: Student must bring the following materials to each lesson: assigned music book/handouts, homework notebook, footstool (for guitar lessons).

 Assignments and regular practice: The student is expected to develop and maintain a regular practice routine, starting with only 5min a day.
 The student is responsible for completion of assigned homework prior to the lesson.